sakurity/securelogin/README.md

 Here are 5 major problems it solves:

 1. __Password reuse__: SecureLogin's #1 goal is to fix password reuse and simplify authentication process.
-It is working for everyone, not just for the geeks.
+It is working for everyone, not only for the geeks.

 2. __Usability__: existing onboarding process is a disaster for conversion: Email, confirm email, password, confirm password, wait you need one digit and one capital letter, think of a new password, sign up and go to email box to click "Confirm My Email" a 1000th time in your life. **With SecureLogin, it's just two clicks.**